 At school, I did Physics and Maths alongside Art & Design because I liked scientific visualisation.
 I liked ‘getting’ what I saw, especially the mechanics of illusory trompe-l’oeil painting (and especially the incredible pillars at the Bruchsal Palace in Germany).
 In my adult mind, photography’s superlative trompe-l’oeil magic is like a star-clustered nebula unveiling myriad ways in which we speak in illusions to each other and ourselves.
-The nebula has an extremely wide colour gamut of photographic practices: in my life I’ve known wedding photographers, studio print businesses, graphic designers, paparazzi, digital artists, forensic recorders, Instagram fanatics and my mum with her 35mm disposable cameras.
+The nebula has an extremely wide colour gamut of photographic practices: in my life I’ve worked with wedding photographers, studio print businesses, graphic designers, paparazzi, digital artists, forensic recorders, Instagram fanatics and my mum with her 35mm disposable cameras.

 I prefer to sit on the edge of the practitioner spectrum, keeping in view the nebula as a whole – which is, after all, rather beautiful.
 I make a habit of looking critically at photographic looking, and expecting to find it decidedly unscientific.
 I also trace its theories and its histories for spirituality, and its users (including myself), for their belief in its technology.
 In particular, I’m interested in how photography’s own language brings realism to theological ideas and vice versa (especially through the Bible’s lens).
 I ask whether the ghost in the machine might turn out to be God.
 And so I write and I make photographs and I read and I look.

 I married a man who keeps my feet on earth’s ground, like his biblical namesake, and we have two gravity-defying children.
-I live in Lacock, Wiltshire, the origin of the photographic Big Bang, where William Henry Fox Talbot happened to write about Genesis as well as creating his own.
+I live in Wiltshire, the origin of the photographic Big Bang, where William Henry Fox Talbot happened to write about Genesis as well as creating his own.

-|2014||Standing Room Only, Bristol Cathedral|
+|2014||Standing Room Only, Bristol Cathedral, Bristol|

 |2014||Summer Exhibition, Royal Academy, London|